ibexa/documentation-user/docs/pim/create_product.md

 For each product you can:

 - Add specific attributes
-- Set the availability and stock
+- Set availability and stock
 - Assign it to specific category
 - Create variants
 - Define price